-You may have thought that the wedding was the most expensive thing you had to deal when you got married, but in reality there are so many things that happen in marriage that cost money.
+You may have thought that the wedding was the most expensive thing you had to deal with when you got married, but in reality, there are so many things that happen in marriage that cost money.
 Don’t let that scare you though.
 As long as you work as a team and come up with a plan, it won’t be so bad.

 As a couple, sit down and look into everything you will be spending money on and create a budget for each one.
 This will help you save money and also help you keep track of your expenses.